cypress-io/cypress-documentation/content/guides/references/configuration.md

 #### <Icon name="angle-right"></Icon> `baseUrl` is not set

-Make sure you do not accidentally place the `baseUrl` or another top-level config option into the `env` object.
+Make sure you do not accidentally place the `baseUrl` config option into the `env` object.
 The following configuration is _incorrect_ and will not work:

 :::cypress-config-example{noJson}